 Trinity’s Policy on Diversity

-In seeking to reflect the Kingdom of God, Trinity School encourages diversity in its student body, staff, faculty and community.
+In seeking to reflect the kingdom of God, Trinity School encourages diversity in its student body, staff, faculty and community.
 The vision of diversity at Trinity is uniquely Christian and flows out of our mission.
-The image of a diverse Trinity community is scripturally based and is already implicit in each of the five core distinctives, mentioned below, in the expanded Mission Statement.
+The image of a diverse Trinity community is scripturally based and is already implicit in each of the five core distinctives, mentioned below and described in the Expanded Mission Statement.

 The Framework of Christian Faith